 They put a footnote that is meaningless rather than telling the truth.

-And she seems to up to this point the focus in this country still remains Trump Russia, Trump Russia.
+And she seems to, up to this point, the focus in this country still remains Trump, Russia, Trump, Russia.

-And meanwhile, we have all the evidence that I think would put everybody else in in this country in jail but her.
+And meanwhile, we have all the evidence that I think would put everybody else in this country in jail but her.

 She got away with it because Democrats were in power for eight years and the Obama administration dominated the FBI and the Department of Justice and they protected her.

-Uh and so the only way they could do that was to perpetuate another Democrat in the White House, and that was Hillary Clinton.
+They wanted to continue their own power and so the only way they could do that was to perpetuate another Democrat in the White House and that was Hillary Clinton.

 They were banking on it.